 There’s more to Vietnam’s capital than pho and the Old Quarter.
-Blogger and travel writer Rose Munday sought out the up-and-coming city’s best off-the-beaten track finds…
+Blogger and travel writer Rose Munday sought out the lesser known Hanoi attractions and best off-the-beaten track finds…

 There’s no doubt about it – Hanoi offers something for everyone.
 From cheap and cheerful street food to fine dining, and hostels to 5* hotels, you won’t be short of variety.
 But what about lesser known attractions and opportunities to meet the locals?